-Payment of Title IV-E foster care creates a debt to the State of Virginia that is owed by the absent parent(s).
-The rights to support monies received on behalf of the foster care child are automatically assigned to the State as a refund toward Title IV-E payments paid on behalf of such children.
+Payment of title IV-E foster care creates a debt to the State of Virginia that is owed by the absent parent(s).
+The rights to support monies received on behalf of the foster care child are automatically assigned to the State as a refund toward title IV-E payments paid on behalf of such children.

-All Title IV-E cases except those in which deprivation is based on the death of both parents shall be referred to the DCSE unless Good Cause is claimed (see Section 1.8.1.2).
+All title IV-E cases except those in which deprivation is based on the death of both parents shall be referred to the DCSE unless Good Cause is claimed (see Section 1.8.1.2).

-Currently, for eligibility purposes, Title IV-E foster care cases are recorded on the VACIS automated system.
-The VACIS system has edits in place that require the Benefit Programs Specialist to transfer the information recorded on the Absent Parent Deprivation/Paternity Information Form to the electronic version for the form (also known as the MAPPER 501) before the case can be approved in VACIS.
-VACIS electronically transmits to DCSE.
+The VaCMS system has edits in place that require the Benefit Programs Specialist to transfer the information recorded on the Absent Parent Deprivation/Paternity Information Form.
+VaCMS electronically transmits to DCSE.

-- Case openings.

-- Case closings.
+- Case openings. - Case closings.

-- Findings of good cause.